Do Cats Get Their Feelings Hurt?

 Cats can’t tell us if they’re upset with us, but they can definitely show us!
 A cat’s body language, posture, behavior, and habits might change if they are stressed or unhappy about something.
 You might notice behavioral changes such as hiding away more, inappropriate toileting outside the litter box, vocalizations such as excessive meowing or even hissing, or a change in their interactions with you.

-It’s important to recognize if your cat’s feelings are hurt.
-Prevention is better than cure, and understanding your cat’s needs and priorities can help you understand how to keep your cat happy.
+It’s so important to recognize when your cat is upset.
 Some small upsets cannot always be avoided, but long periods of stress can have a significant health impact on cats.
+Understanding our pets’ likes and dislikes lets us reduce their stress, improve their well-being, and encourage a happy household.

 Also Read: 12 Signs Of An Extremely Happy Cat